20 Best Hairstyles for Women Over 40 — Flattering Cuts for Every Texture

 This guide covers twenty hairstyles specifically chosen for the face shapes, textures, and lifestyles common in your forties.
 Whether you prefer short, medium, or long hair, every style here is designed to look effortlessly polished with minimal daily effort.
 For women in the next decade, see our over-50 guide.

-1. The Layered Lob
+1. The Chin-Length Layered Bob

 2. The Textured Bob